Shiftbreeze vs Deputy

 Deputy is a capable, well-established rostering platform.
 The differences that matter for a small Australian venue: how the price scales as your team grows, and whether daily operations (checklists, cash counts, stock takes, incidents) live in the same app as your roster.

 Deputy pricing and features based on publicly available information as of April 2026 and may have changed — check their site for current details.
-Shiftbreeze: $60/month includes your first 10 users, then $4 per user.
+Shiftbreeze: $5 per active user, per month, all features included.

 Operations live in the same app